 Head Lice – Whilst we send out a note to parents to check the family’s hair straightaway when we have been informed that a child in that class has been affected, we also advise parents to follow the guidance, as follows, once a week:

-- Look through your child’s hair, paying particular attention to the crown where eggs are usually laid, behind the ears and base of neck.
+- Look through your child’s hair, paying particular attention to the crown where eggs are usually laid, behind the ears and base of the neck.

 - Wash your child’s hair and follow with a conditioner.